Matchings in the hypercube with specified edges: Discussion

 It would also be interesting to characterise which tuples are the profiles of Hamilton cycles in $Q^d$.
 Since each Hamilton cycle can be split into two matchings, it is clear that any such tuple must be the sum of two perfect admissible tuples, and so in particular must also be even.
-Furthermore, clearly no direction can appear more than $2^{n-1}$ times and each direction much appear at least twice.
+Furthermore, clearly no direction can appear more than $2^{n-1}$ times, Finally, if some $x_i=0$, then all edges are either contained in the hyperplane $H_i =\{ \bm{a} \in \{0,1\}^n \colon a_i=0\}$ or its complement, which is a contradiction as a Hamilton cycle is connected and spanning.
+Hence, each $x_i \geq 1$ and so, since $\bm{x}$ must be even, each $x_i \geq 2$.
 We conjecture that these are the only restrictions. \begin{conjecture} Let $n \in \mathbb{N}$.
 Every even tuple $\bm{x} \in \mathbb{N}^n$ with $||\bm{x}||_1 = 2^n$, $\max_i \{x_i\} \leq 2^{n-1}$ and $\min_i \{x_i\} \geq 2$ is the profile of a Hamilton cycle. \end{conjecture}

+\begin{remark} The author has subsequently been made aware of the work in \cite{P21,P12}.
+In particular, it is necessary that for every $i_1,\ldots, i_k \in [n]$, $\sum_{j=1}^k x_{i_j} \geq 2^k$.
+Indeed, the projection of a Hamilton cycle to the subcube spanned by the coordinates $\{i_1,\ldots,i_k\}$ gives a closed walk visiting each vertex and hence require at least $2^k$ edges.
+Note that the two conditions $\max_i \{x_i\} \leq 2^{n-1}$ and $\min_i \{x_i\} \geq 2$ in Conjecture \ref{c:hamiltonian} are implied by this condition.

+On the other hand, it is shown in \cite{P21,P12} that for sufficiently large $n$, this condition together with the fact that $||\bm{x}||_1 = 2^n$ and that $\bm{x}$ is even is sufficient to guarantee the existence of a Hamilton cycle with profile $\bm{x}$. \end{remark}